Skip to main content

 Crane thorough examinations assess structural integrity of the boom, jib, and mast sections.
 Wire rope condition is checked for broken strands, corrosion, and distortion.
 Hook blocks, safety catches, and load indicators are tested.
 Slew rings, bearings, and outrigger systems are inspected for wear.
 Limit switches, overload protection, and emergency stop systems are verified as operational.

-Common Issues Identified During Inspections
+Common Defects Identified During Inspections

-Our Engineer Surveyors regularly identify the following types of defects during crane inspections:
+Our Engineer Surveyors regularly identify the following defects during crane inspections in Watford and the surrounding area:

 • Wire rope deterioration — broken strands, birdcaging, or corrosion